Sarah McTernan: The Voice of Ireland

 McTernan entered The Voice of Ireland in 2015.
 At her blind audition, she sang "Who You Are", for which all four judges turned their chairs.
 She then chose to go on S Club 7 star, Rachel Stevens' team.
 For "The Battle" show she competed against Tara Gannon Carr.
 They performed "Changing" by Sigma, featuring Paloma Faith.
 Stevens decided to send McTernan through to the Live Knockouts.
 McTernan sang "Ghost" by Ella Henderson and was up against Paul Taylor and Cian O'Melia.
 Stevens decided to send Sarah through to the Live Shows while Taylor and O'Melia got sent home.
 In the first live show, McTernan sang "What I Did For Love" by David Guetta featuring Emeli Sande.
 McTernan came third, losing out to Emma Humber in second place and Patrick James in first.

 In 2018 McTernan applied to be part of an online vote to represent San Marino in the Eurovision Song Contest.
 At the time McTernan said, "Obviously you want to represent your own country but this is a massive opportunity, it would be amazing to be part of the Eurovision."

 Eurovision Song Contest 2019

 On 8 March 2019, McTernan was announced by RTÉ as the Irish representative for the Eurovision Song Contest 2019 in Tel Aviv, Israel.
 She performed the song "22" in the second semi-final and failed to qualify for the final.
 It was later revealed that she finished last (18th out of 18) in the semi-final, scoring 16 points.

 Later projects

-With plans to release an EP in the future, McTernan released her new single "Loving You" on the 5th of February 2021.
+With plans to release an EP in the future, McTernan released her new single "Loving You" on 5 February 2021.
 The song is a collaboration with HalfTraxx, and was played for the first time on Spin South West Radio.
 The song received positive reviews, reaching number 2 on iTunes (number 1 on iTunes pop charts) and peaked at number 14 on the official Irish homegrown charts.
 McTernan is credited with writing the song's lyrics, as well as the vocals.